stefanspringer1/swift-package-manager/Documentation/Design/PackageManagerCommunityProposal.md

 ### Swift Code as Manifest Format

-The manifest file, `Package.swift`, defines a `Package` object in Swift code.
+The manifest file, `Composition.swift`, defines a `Package` object in Swift code.

 Using Swift as a manifest file format allows us to provide a great authoring experience with the tools you already use to work with Swift.
 However, this could make it difficult for tools to automatically modify the manifest.
 To mitigate this issue, the manifest file format will eventually be more structured.
 Although it will remain valid Swift code, the manifest file will be divided into a declarative section, which is easily machine-editable, and an optional section of additional code, which can be ignored by tools.